gowebly/gowebly/README.md

 > 💡 Note: the `gowebly` CLI search for YAML config file (`.gowebly.yml`) for
 > the project in the current folder.

-Every time you run `build` command for your project:
+Every time you make `build` command for your project:

 1. CLI scan and validate the YAML config file (`.gowebly.yml`), apply all settings to the current project;